Libensemble/libensemble/docs/welcome.rst

 Welcome to libEnsemble's documentation!
 =======================================

-libEnsemble is a library for managing ensemble-like collections of computations.
+libEnsemble is a library to coordinate the concurrent evaluation of dynamic ensembles of calculations.

 * New to libEnsemble?
 Start :doc:`here<quickstart>`.